wirewright/wirewright/README.md

 # Wirewright

+> [!WARNING]
+> All development happens on the [iota branch](https://github.com/wirewright/wirewright/tree/iota).
+This branch, kappa, is a snapshot of Wirewright before I nuked
+> it with changes incompatible with the old way of doing things.

 Imagine roads driving cars.
 Imagine a sculpture deliberately shaping the way the wind flows around it.

 Imagine, now, a programming environment that *runs around* passive programs, instead of active programs *running in it*.